Free Shipping Over £50

 We’ve been trying to get an interview with the Sleemo boys for months.
 Either they really didn’t want to talk to us, or this is a sign of how things have taken off for the band since they released the critically lauded ‘Call to the Void’ in November 2023.
 We like to think it’s the latter.

-Please describe Sleemo for anyone who hasn’t heard you before.
+Hello Jack.
+Please describe Sleemo for folk who haven't heard you before.

 We just aim to be as loud as possible, with huge riffs and lush breaks.
 But we’re also quite relaxed and just love to have a great time, both on and off stage.